 Our national parks contain diverse coastal environments: high-energy rocky shorelines of Acadia National Park in Maine, quiet lagoons within War in the Pacific National Historic Park in Guam, and the white sandy beaches of Gulf Islands National Seashore in Mississippi and Florida.

-A variety of factors—including wave energy, tidal range, sediment supply, sediment type, continental-shelf slope and width, and past geologic history (e.g., glaciation, volcanism, and plate movement)—characterize coastal environments.
+A variety of factors—including wave energy, tidal range, sediment supply, beach materials, continental-shelf slope and width, and past geologic history (e.g., glaciation, volcanism, and plate movement)—characterize coastal environments.

 The coastal zone is one of the most dynamic regions on earth.
 Think of it, 70% of our planet is covered in water possessing enormous energy!

 Coastal processes create many erosional or depositional features we see when visiting the National Parks such as: